Edwin1022/TOPOTechnicalAssessment/README.md

 ## Assumptions or Challenges

 ### Assumptions
+- Git and Visual Studio Code are used and installed.
 - The datasets are located in the datasets/ directory relative to the project root.
 - The data formats are consistent and follow the expected structure (e.g., JSON with nested company/employee data, CSV with specific columns).
-- Required libraries for handling different data formats (e.g., tabula-py for PDFs, python-pptx for PPTX files) are installed.

 ## Challenges:
 Challenges